5jt/dyalog-cookbook/manuscript/03_structure.md

 : These might include your own extensions to Dyalog namespaces or classes.
 Define them inside the app object, eg `#.MyApp.Utils`.

 Your own language extensions and syntax sweeteners
 : For example, you might like to use functions `means` and `else` as simple conditionals.
 These are effectively your local _extensions_ to APL, the functions you expect always to be around.
-Define your collection of such functions into a namespace in the root, eg `#.Utilities`.
+Define your collection of such functions into a namespace in `#`, eg `#.Utilities`.

 The object tree in the workspace might eventually look something like: